 Wages affected.
-Except as provided below, the notice garnishes all wages that you owe to the Debtor for work performed on or before the date you received the notice, even though the wages will not be paid until a later date.
+Except as provided below, the notice garnishes all wages that you owe to the Debtor for work performed before the date you received the notice, even though the wages will not be paid until a later date.
+The notice also garnishes all wages that are attributable to services performed until the full amount of the debt is paid or the garnishment is released.
 Wages subject to garnishment under the notice include all amounts paid by you as an employer, whether on an hourly, weekly or monthly basis, and include commission payments and bonuses.

 Example 1: Debtor A is employed by you and is paid a monthly salary on the first day of each month.
 You receive a notice of garnishment on July 17.
 The notice garnishes all wages that you owe to Debtor A for work performed on or before July 17.
-If Debtor A was paid on July 1 for services performed in the month of June, the notice garnishes Debtor A's salary for the period beginning July 1 and ending July 17, the date you received the garnishment.
+If Debtor A was paid on July 1 for services performed in the month of June, the notice garnishes Debtor A's salary for the period beginning July 1 and ending when the garnishment has been paid in full or released.